UjangRonda/UjangRonda/README.md

 - 🎮 Passionate about **Game Development**
 - 🔥 Experience with **Unity (C#) & Flutter (Dart)**
 - 🎨 Interested in **2D/3D Game Development**
-- Currently working on a roguelike game...
-If you want to collaborate, feel free to contact me! :)
+- Currently working on a roguelike game and some sort of algorithm learning game, If you want to collab, feel free to contact me! :)

 ---